Mrgiraffe0102/qhfzbio/readme.txt

 	* Back to top button
 	* Loading of the built-in icon font
 	* Width and height attributes for portfolio images, featured images and testimonials
-* Updated to Cryout Framework 0.8.6.4:
+* Updated to MrGiraffe Framework 0.8.6.4:
 	* Fixed whitespaces in font control title hint due to spaces in markup

 = 1.0.8 =